-The most important information at a glance:
+The most important information at a glance

 Where do hospitals stand today?

 Germany’s hospitals lag far behind in an international comparison when it comes to digitization (Baierlein/Quandt 2020).
 According to a study for the Hospital Report 2019, the Ø EMRAM score (digitization maturity level according to an internationally recognized classification system) in 2017 was 2.3 on a scale of 0 to 7.
 There is still great potential for development, particularly in smaller hospitals and in hospitals with high economic deficits.
 One of the main reasons that is repeatedly put forward is the much-discussed investment backlog in German hospitals.
-Even if we hope that digitization will add a great deal of value to patient care and employee satisfaction, the initial investment costs can be high and must first be justified on the basis of a benefit that is as directly measurable as possible for patients, employees, and/or the organization.
+Even if we hope that digitization will add a great deal of value to patient care and employee satisfaction, the initial investment costs can be high and must first be justified on the basis of a benefit that is as directly measurable as possible for patients, employees and/or the organization.

-Key points of the Hospital Future Act
+Key points of the Hospital Futures Act

-- Digital infrastructure in emergency departments
+- Digital infrastructure in emergency rooms

 - Patient portals for digital admission and discharge management and information exchange between the various service providers